daudix/daudix.one/content/blog/2024-08-17-brand-experiments/index.md

 id = "112975067115258952"
 +++

 Over the past few days I've been experimenting with my logo/avatar/whatever (let's call it...
 IDK, "logotar") and exploring new styles–because why not?
 It's fun, quite fun, and honestly, pretty fun.
 I won't go into the backstory of the logotar, though, because it's outside the scope of this article and it looked like absolute crap, so...
-WAIT WHA-
+WAIT WHAT-

 *Sounds of bones being crushed with 2 tons of plush.*